roseyume/tails-of-kafka/README.md

 - Create 2 producers configured for the topic 'NeighborhoodUpdates' and use the 💬 button to send messages
 - Recreate the consumer 'Pixie'

-# ✅ Check Your Work
+### Check Your Work
  - In the "Partition Assignments" table, you should notice that Pixie has been assigned to all 6 partitions.

-## 📦 Scenario 5: Bad Server
+## Scenario 5: Bad Server
-"There were bugs in the server so I helped take care of them 😊" ~ Buddy
+"There were bugs in the server so I helped take care of them" ~ Buddy

 To ensure high availability and fault tolerance, Kafka uses replication.
 Each partition has: